During the days of summer, going to a theme park with children is a fun adventure that families explore.

 Can you take food into Bingemans?

-Our aim was to keep it simple and bring foods that required a small paper plate, forks, napkins and wipes.
+We aimed to keep it simple and bring foods that required a small paper plate, forks, spoons, napkins and baby wipes.

 - Dried sausage pepperettes